Ulugbek98/paymob/README.md

 # Wordpress by OQILA

-This is a little customized version of Wordpress.
-This is intended for professional development.
+OQILA company provides a little customized Wordpress for professional development.

 ### Features:

+1. `WP_DEBUG` is managered by whether DEBUG file created or not in document root folder,
+1. Missing `.htaccess` and `.gitignore` files are provided,
+1. Local environment related configurations are moved to seperate file (`wp-config-local.php`) and ignored by Git,
+1. Domain names are stored at `wp-config-local.php`.
+No need to change it via database each time you move the project to other domain.
+1. Default theme is WP Bootstrap Starter, which is empty and great start point for development of custom themes,
+1. Built-in WP image comression is disabled by making jpeg_quality 100 in `functions.php`.
+It puts all responsibilities about image quality on developer.
+Thus you have full control on images.
 1. It comes with pre-installed best plugins:
     * [ACF](https://wordpress.org/plugins/advanced-custom-fields/) - Extremely flexible custom fields,
     * [Classic Editor](https://wordpress.org/plugins/classic-editor/) - Work like editor for humankind,
     * Akismet Anti-Spam - Default spam detector (disabled by default, enable it in production mode),
-    * [WP Fastest Cache](https://wordpress.org/plugins/wp-fastest-cache/) - #1 cache for wordpress (based on test and this [post](https://blog.hubspot.com/website/best-wordpress-cache-plugins-to-speed-up-a-site), disabled by default, enable it in production mode),
-1. Default theme is WP Bootstrap Starter, which is empty and great start point for development custom theme,
-1. Local environment related configurations are moved to seperate file and ignored by Git,
-1. No installation steps are required.
-Just import database and run!
-1. Missing `.htaccess` and `.gitignore` files are provided,
-1. No site address changing via phpMyAdmin each time you move to other domain.
-1. `WP_DEBUG` is managered by whether DEBUG file created or not in document root folder.
-1. Built-in WP image comression is disabled by making jpeg_quality 100 in `functions.php`.
-It puts all responsibilities about image quality on developer.
-Thus you have full control on images.

 **Note**: All terminal examples are shown in Linux.
 If you are using Windows then do it in its way. `{}` means that is example and must be replaced with real value.